Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Introduction

-Nevertheless, it is already evident at this stage that there is a strong demand for further studies of the interplay between temperature, composition, and the phase structure of dense matter in compact stars, in particular, in the rarely studied case of trapped neutrino phases.
-This is of particular interest also to dissipation in binary neutron star mergers with a trapped neutrino component, see Refs.~\cite{Alford:2021qmc,Most:2021} for trapping in the hadronic component; the quark phases were studied in the untrapped case so far, see~Refs.~\cite{Hernandez:2024bulkvisc,Alford2024PhRvDLett} and references therein.
-They also underscore the importance of employing consistent microphysical models of strongly interacting matter in order to reliably interpret current and future multimessenger observations of neutron stars, including those from gravitational-wave signals, electromagnetic counterparts, and neutrino emissions.
+Nevertheless, it is already evident at this stage that there is a strong demand for further studies of the interplay between temperature, composition, and~the phase structure of dense matter in compact stars---in~particular, in~the rarely studied case of trapped neutrino phases.
+This is of particular interest also regarding dissipation in binary neutron star mergers with a trapped neutrino component; see refs.~\cite{Alford:2021qmc,Most:2021} for trapping in the hadronic component.
+The quark phases have been studied in the untrapped case; see~refs.~\cite{Hernandez:2024bulkvisc,Alford2024PhRvDLett} and the references therein.
+These works also underscore the importance of employing consistent microphysical models of strongly interacting matter in order to reliably interpret current and future multimessenger observations of neutron stars, including those from gravitational-wave signals, electromagnetic counterparts, and~neutrino~emissions.

 This paper is organized as follows.
-In Sec.~\ref{sec:baryonic_eos} we briefly describe the equation of state employed for the low-density baryonic phase.
-The high-density quark phase in the 2SC state is discussed in Sec.~\ref{sec:quark_eos}.
-The treatment of the hadron–quark phase transition in the presence of neutrino trapping and the construction of the mixed phase are presented in Sec.~\ref{sec:PT_trapped_neutrinos}.
-In Sec.~\ref{sec:results} we present our numerical results for the thermodynamics, composition, phase transition, and stellar structure under the conditions considered in this work.
-Finally, our conclusions and a comparison with (some) previous studies are given in Sec.~\ref{sec:discussion}.
+In~Section~\ref{sec:baryonic_eos}, we briefly describe the equation of state employed for the low-density baryonic phase.
+The~high-density quark phase in the 2SC state is discussed in Section~\ref{sec:quark_eos}.
+The~treatment of the hadron–quark phase transition in the presence of neutrino trapping and the construction of the mixed phase are presented in Section~\ref{sec:PT_trapped_neutrinos}.
+In~Section~\ref{sec:results}, we present our numerical results for the thermodynamics, composition, phase transition, and~stellar structure under the conditions considered in this work.
+Finally, our conclusions and a comparison with (some) previous studies are given in Section~\ref{sec:discussion}.

-\section{Baryonic matter}
+\section{Baryonic~Matter}